The GTCF Team

 For the past nine years Mo was the controller for a Seattle venture capital firm with over $2 billion under management across eight private investment funds.
 Prior to his work in the venture capital sector, Mo worked as a Corporate Controller for a Seattle-based Biotechnology Company where he was a key member of the executive team and advised the CEO on all financial and accounting matters and reported results to the Board of Directors.
 He began his career with Arthur Andersen & Co. as a senior auditor.

 Mo is a Certified Public Accountant (CPA) and has his MBA in Accountancy from Kansas State University.
 A former professional soccer player, Mo now coaches local area youth teams and is founder of a youth leadership/mentoring program.

-Shirley is originally from Ohio and moved to the Pacific Northwest in 1982.
-She is a Washington State Certified Public Accountant and received her Bachelor of Arts degree in Business with an Accounting concentration from the University of Washington, Tacoma.
+I joined the GTCF team in March of 2005.
+For over twenty years prior to that, I held various accounting and auditing positions in the Seattle/Tacoma area.
+I am a Washington State Certified Public Accountant and received my Bachelor of Arts degree in Business with an Accounting concentration from the University of Washington, Tacoma.

 Evelyn Ryberg, CAP